Al Unser Jr. Arcade Racing

-Al Unser Jr. Arcade Racing is a racing computer video game for the Windows and Mac OS operating systems, released in 1995 by French publisher Mindscape and developed by its subsidiary, Mindscape Bordeaux.
+Al Unser Jr. Arcade Racing is a racing computer video game for the Windows and Mac OS operating systems, released in 1995 by publisher Mindscape and developed by its subsidiary, Mindscape Bordeaux.

 Gameplay

 The game allows a selection of 10 open wheel cars and 15 tracks.
 There are three racing options that the player can choose; circuit (with the tracks going in numerical order being chosen automatically by the computer), time limit trial (where the player has to race in a time limit, but go through checkpoints in order to get extended time.
-However, unlike the circuit race, the player can choose their own track), and a simple practice course where the player and their car race solo.
+However, unlike the circuit race, the player can choose their own track), and a simple practice course where the player and their car race solo with the player selecting their own track.

 Reception

 Al Unser Jr. Arcade Racing was a commercial hit, with sales of 1 million units by May 1998.

 Computer Gaming World gave the game 3 out of 5 stars.
 They praised its graphics and gameplay but thought there was not enough depth to keep players interested in the game.